-iMac rumor roundup
+iMac rumor roundup: Everything you need to know!

 - October, 2015: P3 wide-gamut display

-That makes October the timeline for a significant new version of the iMac.
-For less significant updates, though, including spec bumps, Apple can and has done them in the all through the year — January 2013, June 2014, May 2015 — basically, whenever they were ready.

-Spring 2017 is the first likely window for the next iMac update, with October 2017 the next likely area.
+We could see spec bumps, even a architecture bump to Intel's next-generation 14 nanometer Coffee Lake platform in 2018.
+Given the less-than-yearly update schedule to date, though, 2019 might be a better bet.

-Will iMac 2017 have a touch screen?
+Will iMac ever get a touch screen?

 Apple has said it doesn't think touch screens on Mac make for good user experiences.
 Of course, Apple also once said it wasn't making a phone, and that no one wanted to watch video on an iPod.
 What Apple says in that regard can — and will — change depending on what products are or aren't ready to ship.

-All that said, macOS isn't currently designed for touch input.
+Regardless, macOS isn't currently designed for touch input.
 Apple could spend half a decade re-engineering it the way Microsoft did Windows — and maybe even do so better and faster.
 But Apple already has a hugely successful touch-first operating system with iOS.
 Time the company could waste retrofitting macOS for touch would be better spent making iOS more powerful.

+There could, however, be a middle ground: Gesture support similar to what's found on the Magic Trackpad.
+Simply being able to swipe-to-navigate could be enough.

 Touch Bar and Touch ID?

-Touch Bar is a very short iPad-like screen embedded above the MacBook Pro keyboard with a Touch ID fingerprint identity scanner that fuses an Apple Watch-like processor and secure element together to handle authentication.
+Touch Bar is a long, shortiPad-like screen embedded above the MacBook Pro keyboard with a Touch ID fingerprint identity scanner that fuses an Apple Watch-like processor and secure element together to handle authentication.
 Putting those in an iMac-style vertical case wouldn't be ergonomic or convenient, but putting it into a Magic Keyboard that connects wirelessly to iMac...

 Apple already includes connected authentication in macOS so you can use an iPhone's Touch ID to approve Apple Pay for Safari on the Mac.
 That should make implementing it for Magic Keyboard and iMac 2017 far more likely than not.